-Many people are confused between the compression and deduplication because they are so similar.
+Many people are confused between the ZFS compression and ZFS deduplication because they are so similar.
 Both of them are designed to reduce the size of the data being stored in the storage.
 Let me explain the difference between them in simple English.

 1. This is how your data looks like originally (Assuming only one unique file):

 2. This is how your data look like after being stored in a ZFS pool with compression enabled.

 3. This is how your data look like after being stored in a ZFS pool with deduplication enabled.

 4. Let say we are storing three identical files, i.e.,